05 October 2023

 If FPL and IEL are placed into liquidation on 29 August, liquidators will be appointed (replacing interim liquidators) and will have the power to deal with the companies’ assets and continue to investigate the affairs of the companies.
 They will provide their first report to investors and creditors within 25 working days and will seek to arrange a meeting of creditors within 30 working days.

-29 August - the Dunedin High Court places FPL and IEL into liquidation.
+The Dunedin High Court places FPL and IEL into liquidation.
 The Official Assignee is appointed as liquidator.

 July 2019

 The FMA applies to the Dunedin High Court to liquidate FPL and IEL and to have interim liquidators appointed.
 The Court grants interim liquidation on 17 July.
 Interim liquidators from Deloitte are appointed to maintain the assets and investigate the affairs of the companies.
-See media release.

 May 2019